 Do bring a buoyancy aid if you have one, although these can be provided.
 We do not provide wetsuits, but do bring one if you have one.
-A woolly hat or beanie is important in the winter, and in the summer you should bring a cap or sun hat.
+A woolly hat is important in the winter, and in the summer you should bring a cap or sun hat.
 Sunglasses are useful, but do make sure you have them secured!
 Waterproof suncream is very important in the summer and parents must apply this regularly to their children.

 You ARE going to get your feet wet so please, no designer trainers!
 The best things to wear are soft soled plimsoll type shoes or old trainers that will stay on your feet.
 Crocs, cloggies or flip flops are not allowed.
-Basically, if you couldn't kick a ball in them, they are not allowed!
+If you couldn't kick a ball in them, they are not allowed!